The Nathan T. Nemetz Chair in Legal History

 The Honourable Nathan T. Nemetz, Q.C., formerly Chief Justice of British Columbia, is recognized both nationally and internationally for the remarkable contributions he has made to the legal profession, academia and public affairs.
 He also has a lifelong association with UBC, commencing with a first class B.A. in history and including service on the UBC Board of Governors and service as Chancellor.
 His friends, colleagues and members of the legal community wished to recognize his contribution to Canada by establishing the Chair.
 The Chair is designed to enrich the education of lawyers, advance legal writing in Canada, and properly and permanently remember the name of Nathan T. Nemetz.
 It was made possible through the generosity of members of the legal profession and community and the Province of British Columbia through the World of Opportunity Campaign.
 Professor Doug Harris is the second incumbent of the Chair.

 The Chair in Feminist Legal Studies

 The Chair in Feminist Legal Studies is the first of its kind in Canada.
 It was established in 1992 to reinforce and strengthen the existing base of feminist legal studies in the Allard School of Law by expanding research and teaching in the field at both the graduate and LL.B. levels.
 The Chair also raises public awareness of women's issues at UBC and in the broader community through the development of a feminist understanding of day-to-day legal issues.
 It was made possible through generous donations from the legal and wider communities and the Province of British Columbia as part of UBC's "World of Opportunity" Campaign.
-Professor Susan Boyd is the first incumbent of the Chair.
+Professor Susan Boyd held the Chair from 1992 to 2015.
+Debra Parkes is the second incumbent of the Chair.

 Endowed Visiting Chairs